dmbarbour/glas/docs/GlasApps.md

 *Aside:* With precise dataflow analysis, we can theoretically extract several independent rollback-read-write-commit cycles from a transaction.
 However, stable prefix is adequate for transaction machine performance.

-### Task-Based Concurrency
+### Task-Based Concurrency and Parallelism

-Task-based concurrency for transaction machines can be supported by fair non-deterministic fork operation combined with incremental computing.
+Task-based concurrency for transaction machines can be supported by a fair non-deterministic fork operation, combined with incremental computing and a replication optimization.

 Relevant observations: A non-deterministic transaction is equivalent to choosing from a set of deterministic transactions, one per choice.
 For isolated transactions, repetition and replication are logically equivalent.
 When the choice is stable, replication reduces recomputation and latency.

 Stable forks enable a single transaction to model a concurrent transaction machine.
 Fork is is conveniently dynamic and reactive.
 For example, if we fork based on configuration data, any change to the configuration will rollback the fork and rebuild a new set.

+Transactions evaluate in parallel only insofar as conflict is avoided.
+When conflict occurs between two transactions, one must be aborted by the scheduler.
+Progress is still guaranteed, and a scheduler can also guarantee fairness for transactions that respect a compute quota.
+A scheduler heuristically avoids conflict based on known conflict history.
+Programmers avoid conflict based on design patterns and fine-grained state manipulations.

 *Note:* Unstable forks can still be used for non-deterministic operations.
 There may also be a quota limit on replication, above which forks are effectively unstable.